Home > docs > processes v2 > Configuration

 The same logic and syntax usage applies to all other dependencies including Concord plugins.

-A process can have a specific set of requirements configured.
-Concord uses requirements to control where the process should be executed and what kind of resources it gets.
-For example, if the process specifies
+requirements to control where the process should be executed and what kind of

 configuration: